Why You Should be Safeguarding Your Home Against the Valley’s Often Harsh Weather

-First and foremost, whether your grill is of the charcoal or propane variety they should always be used outside.
+First and foremost, your grill should be used outside.
 Using a grill inside greatly increases the chance for fire damage and could harm your health.
 Remember, you’re working with open flames, so keeping them inside where anything can catch fire and in a room where thick smoke can quickly build up is a big risk.

 It’s A Gas

-Charcoal is a more analog option when it comes to grilling, and the better option when you ask around, but they do require a little bit more attention.
-Whether you use a chimney or newspaper to ignite charcoal always pay close attention.
+Charcoal is a more analog option when it comes to grilling, and the better option when you ask around, but they do require a bit more attention.
+Whether you use a chimney or newspaper to ignite charcoal, pay close attention.
 If you’re using lighter fluid, don’t use too much and only use approved charcoal fluid, do not use any other type of fuel.

 Lighter fluid is a highly flammable liquid and as such should be kept away from children and heat sources at all times.
-When you’re done with your grill always let the charcoals cool completely before disposing of them properly in a metal container.
+When you’re done with your grill, let the charcoals cool completely before disposing of them properly in a metal container.

 Whatever you use and whatever you’re cooking grilling is guaranteed good time for you and your family.
 With a little preparation it is extremely safe as well, but whatever happens you can rest assured that the team at Shepard Walton King will have you covered.
 If you want to learn more about what we can offer you and your family, drop us a note or give us a call at 800.446.2471.